RURJ Submissions-Now Open!

 6. Authors are to submit a maximum of one paper per submission cycle.
 Authors who are interested in submitting multiple papers may inquire further.

 Manuscripts should average 2,000 words (1,500-3,000).
 Author should aim to produce writing that can communicate with intelligent non-experts.
 The intended demographic of our journal is other undergraduate students and prospective Rutgers students.
-Jargon and technical writing should be explained and manuscript should attempt to provide sufficient background for those not well versed in respective discipline.
+Jargon and technical writing should be explained and manuscript should attempt to provide sufficient background for those not well versed in respective disciplines.

 1. Submissions should be written in English.